 We also suggest you keep a personal log of your repair visits and PLEASE HOLD ON TO THE INVOICES.
 This does not mean that we can't help you if you don't have the invoices (we can subpoena them if necessary) but it does make your case move along smoother.

 DO NOT JUST DROP OFF YOUR CAR AND KEYS AT A DEALER AND SAY "I DON'T WANT THIS CAR ANYMORE."
 THEY COULD COUNT IT AS A VOLUNTARY REPOSSESION AND IT COULD NEGATIVELY AFFECT YOUR CREDIT!
 IF YOU ARE HAVING PROBLEMS, CONSULT A CONSUMER ATTORNEY, BE IT US OR SOMEONE ELSE.

 Are used cars covered under the Maryland Lemon Law?

 This is the #1 question we receive at Kimmel & Silverman.
 Unfortunately, used cars are not covered under the Lemon Law, but hold on – don't get discouraged yet!
 If you have a manufacturer's warranty, original or extended, we can still help you under the aforementioned Magnuson–Moss Act.

 Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.

 Ask away.
-Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to e-mail us and we will be glad to get back to you as soon as possible.
+Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to email us.
+We will be glad to get back to you as soon as possible.

-Read about the Maryland Lemon Law
+Read about the Maryland Lemon Law.

-Review the Maryland Lemon Law Statute
+Review the Maryland Lemon Law Statute.